pzq123456/LSGI533/reports/report2/PanZhiQing24037665g.md

 ## 4. Appendix
 I will add some necessary content in this section.

-### 1. Convolution Neural Network (CNN)
+### 4.1 Convolution Neural Network (CNN)

-From an engineering perspective, a typical CNN network consists of three parts: convolutional layers, pooling layers, and fully connected layers.
+From an engineering perspective, a typical CNN network[$^{13}$](#references) consists of three parts: convolutional layers, pooling layers, and fully connected layers.
 Convolutional layers are mainly used to extract features, pooling layers are mainly used to reduce dimensions, and fully connected layers are mainly used for classification.
 Most typically, assuming we have a $[64 \times 64 \times 3]$ input, after convolutional layers and pooling layers, we finally output a $[1 \times 1 \times n]$ output, where $n$ represents the number of possible categories.
 The structure of the CNN network is shown in the figure.

 ![](./imgs/p11.png)